By grace I live. By grace I am released.

-We can do this, really, because as students of A Course in Miracles we know that giving and receiving are the same thing (M-2.5:5).
+We do this because as students of A Course in Miracles we know that giving and receiving are the same (M-2.5:5).
 Thus, when we respond with love to a brother or sister, we are also offering love to ourselves.
 This isn’t complicated!
 We all know how happy it makes us to help others.
-We were made to serve one another!
+We were made to serve one another.
 There is no other, no better use to which we can put these bodies.
-We are literally capable of ending war and starvation and oppression and violence.

-Yet our objective is greater than the end of conflict in the world: we seek the unity of Truth, the Oneness of God.
-We want to return to that state that each of us dimly remembers and daily laments that we ever turned away from it.
+Yet our objective is greater than even the end of conflict in the world: we seek to remember our fundamental unity with God.
+We want to return to that state each of us dimly remembers and daily laments that we ever turned away from it.
 We did not say no to God!
-But we think we did and so the effect is the same.
-Kindness is what reminds us we only dream and urges us to awaken.
-It lays the groundwork for a divine homecoming.
-We don’t yet know when or how or what it will look like, but in the offering of kindness we testify to our confidence that it is assured.
+But we think we did and the effect is the same.
+Radical kindness is what reminds us all this is a dream from which we are even now awakening.
+It lays the groundwork for divine homecoming.
+We don’t yet know when or how or what it will look like, but in offering one another love, we testify to our confidence that it is assured.

 The ending must remain obscure to you until your part is done.
 It does not matter.
 For your part is still what all the rest depends on.
 As you take the role assigned to you, salvation comes a little nearer each uncertain heart that does not beat as yet in tune with God (W-pI.169.11:2-4).

 What a beautiful mission!
 And what is our part in bringing it about?
 Simply to be kind: to extend miracles from the interior altar that knows nobody has left God and the ones who believe otherwise will soon remember the truth.
-It seems impossible but if you prayerfully turn within, the direction will be clear.
-You are only here to help others – that is the special function of miracle workers (T-2.V.A.18.8:2).
-Don’t even think about helping yourself – that’s been taken care of.
+It seems impossible but if we turn within, with empty hands and open heart, the direction will be clear.
+We are only here to help others – that is the special function of miracle workers (T-2.V.A.18.8:2).
+We don’t have to think about helping ourselves – that is in better hands than ours.